Library Services seek to provide a safe, secure and appropriate study environment for the benefit of all service users.

 - Gain access to library facilities by means other than the designated entrance

-To ensure your safety and security whilst using the facilities, we operate closed circuit television cameras and engage staff to undertake routine patrols and bring any concerns to your attention when necessary.
+To ensure your safety and security whilst using the library spaces, we operate closed circuit television (CCTV) cameras and engage staff to undertake routine patrols.

 To ensure your own security and that of your belongings, please follow these guidelines: